Underage drinking: Talking to your teen about alcohol

 Consequences of underage drinking

 - Alcohol-related fatalities.
-Alcohol-related accidents are a leading cause of teen deaths.
+Alcohol-related traffic crashes are a leading cause of teen deaths.
 Teen drownings, suicides and murders also have been linked with alcohol use.

 - Sexual activity.
 Teens who drink tend to become sexually active earlier and have sex more often than do teens who don't drink.
 Teens who drink are also more likely to have unprotected sex than are teens who don't drink.